-A projected balance sheet is also referred to as a pro forma balance sheet.
-It shows the estimation of the total assets and total liabilities of any business.
+A projected balance sheet also known as a pro forma balance sheet, shows the estimation of the total assets and total liabilities of any business.
 A pro forma balance sheet is a tabulation of future projections.
 As a result, it will help your business manage your assets now for better results in the future.

 On the liability side, we have non-current liabilities and current liabilities.
 In the non-current liabilities, it includes the term loan and current liabilities include the account payable and short-term loan such as a working capital loan.

-You may need to prepare a projected balance sheet if you have applied for a business loan for your new project or you are interested to buy new fixed assets.
-By showing a well-crafted projected balance sheet from Finline, the bank will get the confidence that the business unit is worth viable to invest/provide the loan.
+You may need to prepare a projected balance sheet if you have applied for a business loan for your new project or if you are interested in buying new fixed assets.
+By showing a well-crafted projected balance sheet from Finline, the bank will get the confidence that the business unit is viable to invest/provide the loan.

 How to Prepare Projected Balance Sheet